GUT REACTION: HOW INTESTINAL BACTERIA AFFECTS OUR WELLBEING

 Good digestion is key to good health

 Traditional Chinese Medicine (TCM) treatments have the goal of harmonising and balancing the body as a whole organism.
 Seemingly unrelated diseases are no longer disconnected when viewed through the eyes of TCM.
 In Chinese Medicine, the proper functioning of the Spleen and Stomach are core to our wellbeing.
-If these organs are not doing their job, it will result in weak digestion and constipation, which can trigger a host of conditions from insomnia and headaches to infertility and even cancer.
+If these organs are not doing their job, it will result in weak digestion and constipation.

 Food allergies and gluten intolerance are also linked to poor digestion.
-Acupuncture and traditional Chinese herbs can be given to strengthen and balance Spleen and Stomach.
-This improves digestion and corrects gut bacteria imbalances.
+Acupuncture and traditional Chinese herbs can be given to strengthen and balance the Spleen and Stomach.
+This in turn improves digestive function and corrects gut bacteria imbalances.

-Around 70 to 80% of our body’s immune cells are in our intestines – keeping gut flora balanced and digestion functioning at healthy level is so important to our body’s immunity and general wellbeing.
+We are more bacteria than human, around 70 to 80% of our body’s immune cells are in our intestines (almost 2.5kg) – keeping gut flora balanced and digestion functioning at healthy level is so important to our body’s immunity and general wellbeing.

-Signs that your intestinal flora is out of balance include some symptoms that you might expect, and some that you may not:
+Signs that your intestinal flora is out of balance include some of the following symptoms that you might expect, and some that you may not:

 - Gastrointestinal infections